xen-project/xen/docs/misra/deviations.rst

        If no bits are set, 0 is returned.
      - Tagged as `safe` for ECLAIR.

+   * - R11.8
+     - Violations caused by container_of are due to pointer arithmetic operations with the provided offset.
+The resulting pointer is then immediately cast back to its original type, which preserves the qualifier.
+This use is deemed safe.
+       Fixing this violation would require to increase code complexity and lower readability.
+     - Tagged as `safe` for ECLAIR.

    * - R11.9
      - __ACCESS_ONCE uses an integer, which happens to be zero, as a compile time check.
 The typecheck uses a cast.
 The usage of zero or other